dushyant0rawat/myflutterapp/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+use adb reverse to expose port 5551 on device to 8080 on computer

+nodejs server is listening on 8080

+adb reverse tcp:5551 tcp:8080

+adb reverse has bug prior to android P that it doesn't work on tcp but works on usb

+for example, if tcp connection has been setup
+adb tcpip 5555
+adb connect <ip of phone, about device->status>
+adb devices

+disconnect the usb

+adb.exe: error: more than one device/emulator
+is thrown even though there is only one device